Quick Description

 Equilibrium "at a Glance"

-• While Ichimoku utilizes five separate lines or components, they are not to be used individually, in isolation, when making trading decisions, but rather used together to form an integrated "whole" picture of price action that can be gleaned "at a glance".
+The name Ichimoku Kinko Hyo, which translates to "Equilibrium chart at a glance" aptly describes the system and how it is to be used, as described below:- While Ichimoku utilizes five separate lines or components, they are not to be used individually, in isolation, when making trading decisions, but rather used together to form an integrated "whole" picture of price action that can be gleaned "at a glance".
 Thus, a simple look at an Ichimoku chart should provide the Ichimoku practitioner with a nearly immediate understanding of sentiment, momentum and strength of trend.

-• Price action is constantly measured or gauged from the perspective of whether it is in relative equilibrium or disequilibrium.
+- Price action is constantly measured or gauged from the perspective of whether it is in relative equilibrium or disequilibrium.
 Hosoda strongly believed that the market was a direct reflection of human group dynamics or behavior.
 He felt that human behavior could be described in terms of a constant cyclical movement both away from and back towards equilibrium in their lives and interactions.
 Each of the five components that make up Ichimoku provide its own reflection of this equilibrium or balance.

 0 comments: